Oxford Support frequently asked questions

 The University aims to pay students their bursary as soon as is possible.
 In order to do this we may award bursaries while your household income assessment is provisional.
 If your household income is reassessed or changed on finalisation, your bursary will be changed to reflect this.
 However you will not be asked to repay an overpayment unless it has been received fraudulently.

 How can I receive my bursary during my year abroad?

-Students studying on their year abroad or undertaking a Turing or Erasmus-eligible work placement can access means tested support from the UK government and will therefore be assessed for a bursary on the same basis as Oxford-based students.
+Students studying on their year abroad or undertaking a Turing-eligible work placement can access means tested support from the UK government and will therefore be assessed for a bursary on the same basis as Oxford-based students.

-If you require any clarification on your eligibility for Oxford support while on your year abroad or Turing or Erasmus-eligible work placement, please email the Bursaries Team.
+If you require any clarification on your eligibility for Oxford support while on your year abroad or Turing-eligible work placement, please email the Bursaries Team.

 How do I ensure I continue to receive my bursary while at Oxford?

 In order to be assessed for a bursary from Oxford Home students must be financially assessed for each year of their course through Student Finance England, Student Finance Wales, Student Finance Northern Ireland, or the Student Awards Agency for Scotland.
 You will be able to complete your application for funding for the next academic year online early in the new calendar year.
 A reminder should be issued by your awarding body that the form needs to be completed however it is your responsibility to ensure your funding application is completed, whether or not this reminder is received.
 You should aim to complete your application in good time for the new academic year to ensure the process is as smooth as possible.
 We recommend that you complete your application during the Easter vacation or in line with the deadlines given by the awarding body, whichever is earlier.

 You must also ensure you register with the University at the start of each academic year.
 No bursary can be awarded to a student until they have confirmed their attendance at the University.